mverboom/cdist-types/__firewall/man.rst

 hosts()
    The hosts() function is comparable to host() but will do this for each comma seperated host.

+network()
+   The network() function will expand the network name passwd to a subnet.
+This will be looked up in the database file.

 service()
    The name of a specific service will be expanded to the definition found in the database